 - Commercial projects: $0.08-0.15 per watt additional cost

-- Installation labor: Similar costs for both technologies
+- Installation labour: Similar costs for both technologies

 Long-term Value